 10. Plan out alternating rides for older child with younger child

-If you’re taking children of different ages, it’s worth planning out your day to try and alternate the rides to minimise standing around and waiting for each other – for example we found a whole section of rides – “Sawasdee” that were perfect for our girls and were quite nearby some of the bigger rides meaning Dave and Ben could go off and do some of the big slides whilst the girls played and I sat in the sun watching them.
+If you’re taking children of different ages to Siam Park, it’s worth planning out your day to try and alternate the rides to minimise standing around and waiting for each other – for example we found a whole section of rides – “Sawasdee” that were perfect for our girls and were quite nearby some of the bigger rides meaning Dave and Ben could go off and do some of the big slides whilst the girls played and I sat in the sun watching them.
 Whilst the girls were pretty patient about waiting for Ben when he was going on slides, I can’t say the same for him – he was itching to make sure he got on all the biggest and best water slides several times over (and who can blame him!).
-We slipped up a bit really in the first part of the day as we hadn’t planned properly and found that the girls were doing a lot of waiting whilst Dave, Ben and I just went on whichever slide we came across next – were we to go again I think we’d plan ahead a bit more to make sure we evened things out.
+We slipped up a bit really in the first part of the day as we hadn’t planned properly and found that the girls were doing a lot of waiting whilst Dave, Ben and I just went on whichever slide we came across next – were we to go to Siam Park with kids again I think we’d plan ahead a bit more to make sure we evened things out.

 11. Be aware of height restrictions